A comparison of a paper visitor sign in sheet versus digital visitor management across cost, efficiency and usefulness. And the clear winner is...

 With a paper log sitting on a desk, anyone can simply look at previous log entries and retrieve this information.
 A digital log stores it privately and securely.

 What do you do with a paper logbook after someone has signed in?
 Here are some possibilities:

 - The pages or books are filed away for future reference, taking up both employee time and valuable physical space.

 - The entries are scanned or transcribed to a digital format in order to save physical space, but requiring time and attention from an employee.

 - If a particular entry is needed and wasn’t entered digitally, the physical file would need to be retrieved.
 Even assuming the filing system is accurate, to find it quickly, you’d need to know exactly what you are searching for and how to find it or spend hours thumbing through entries.

 - Once an entry is located, everyone involved has to hope the penmanship is legible.

-A digital visitor registration app does exactly that.
+A digital visitor registration system does exactly that.
 There is no filing or retyping necessary, as guests enter their information directly into the database.
 Digital storage space is inexpensive.
 Unlike physical space, it is easy to access from any computer.

 Even more importantly, retrieval is far more efficient and effortless.
 This is best illustrated by a hypothetical scenario.